LogtalkDotOrg/notebooks/README.md

 # Logtalk Jupyter notebooks

-If you're now to Jupyter notebooks, start by opening and playing with the `JupyterKernelForLogtalkOverview.ipynb` notebook.
+If you're new to Jupyter notebooks, start by opening and playing with the `JupyterKernelForLogtalkOverview.ipynb` notebook.
 If you're new to Logtalk, start with the `LogtalkTutorial.ipynb` notebook.